 Perhaps the single most important measure of stock risk or volatility is a stock's beta.
 It's one of those at-a-glance measures that can provide serious stock analysts with insights into the movements of a particular stock relative to market movements.
 The concept of beta is fairly simple; it's a measure of individual stock risk relative to the overall risk of the stock market.
 It's sometimes referred to as financial elasticity.
 The measure is just one of several values that stock analysts use to get a better feel for a stock's risk profile.
 The beta value is calculated using price movements of the stock we're analyzing.
 Those movements are then compared to the movements of an overall market indicator, such as a market index, over the same period of time.
+Click on the link below to watch a video on beta.

 Beta Rules of Thumb